mdm508/Pomodoro-timer/Dropbox/0Matthew/programs/break_time/README.txt

 **TO RUN PROGRAM PUT break_time.py, Times.db, stopwatch.py, time_sheet_2016.txt, tracker.py and README.txt into a file.
+Then run break_time.py using python3 or later.

 break_time allows you to track how long you have worked on projects.
 You will find the following commands essential.

 Commands